 What is driving this growth, you ask?

-While the civil and construction industry maintains strong growth, the demand for tradies is consequently skyrocketing.
+While the civil and construction industry maintains strong growth, the demand for tradies as a result is skyrocketing.
 Yet, we are coming up short across the board trying to meet these skill demands.

 Across Australia, an estimated 84% of residential construction sites are reporting trade shortages in skills such as bricklaying, ceramic tiling, plastering, carpentry, landscaping, roofing, site preparation, joinery, painting and plumbing.
 7